Strengthen your immune system by eliminating these three harmful foods from your diet.

 Also, chewing is one of the easiest way to protect from infections.
 Saliva contains very strong antiseptic agents, and also stimulate thymus gland to produce T cells, a main immune cells.

-Umeboshi plum has also a very strong antiseptic effect (and stimulate saliva release!).
+Umeboshi plum has also a very strong antiseptic effect (and stimulates saliva release!).
 This pickle from Japan is called King of Alkaline, which neutralizes the acid-forming effect of other foods.
 Miso soup is another great alkaline forming food, and full of probiotics to create healthy intestinal flora.

 Since I started to eat healthily, I never had a bad cold or flu, without flu shot.
 Ultimately, your health is your own responsibility.
 So please strengthen your immune system to protect yourself, and enjoy the rest of the season.